Legion of Merit: World War II

-Although recommendations for creation of a medal for meritorious service were initiated as early as September 1937, no formal action was taken toward approval.
+Although recommendations for the creation of a medal for meritorious service were initiated as early as September 1937, no formal action was taken toward approval.

-In a letter to the Quartermaster General (QMG) dated December 24, 1941, the Adjutant General formally requested action be initiated to create a meritorious service medal, and provide designs in the event the decoration was established.
-Proposed designs prepared by Bailey Banks and Biddle, and the Office of the Quartermaster General were provided to the Assistant Chief of Staff for Personnel (Colonel Heard) by the QMG on January 5, 1942.
+In a letter to the Quartermaster General (QMG) dated December 24, 1941, the Adjutant General formally requested that action be initiated to create a meritorious service medal and provide designs in the event the decoration was established.
+Proposed designs prepared by Bailey Banks and Biddle and the Office of the Quartermaster General were provided to the Assistant Chief of Staff for Personnel (Colonel Heard) by the QMG on January 5, 1942.

 The Assistant Chief of Staff (G-1), Brigadier General John H. Hilldring, in a response to the QMG on April 3, 1942, indicated the Secretary of War had approved the design recommended by the QMG.
 The design of the Legion of Merit (change of name) would be ready for issue immediately after legislation authorizing it was enacted into law.
 (A separate medal called the Meritorious Service Medal was established in 1969.)